nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 3a.
-User aborts command.
+User aborts command

-    - 1a1.
-AniList shows an abort message.
+    - 3a1.
+AniList shows an abort message

-      Use case ends.
+      Use case ends

 **Use case: UC05 - Add an anime**